- Posted by Francisco Javier Aparicio Rebollo

-Scanning Acoustic Microscopy (C-SAM) for the non-destructive internal inspection of Microelectronic Parts: How it Works and Physics Fundamentals.
+Scanning Acoustic Microscopy (C-SAM) for the non-destructive internal inspection of Microelectronic Parts: What is the working principle of SAM?

 Scanning acoustic microscopy (SAM), also denominated acoustic micro imaging (AMI) and scanning acoustic tomography (SAT), is a consolidated and recognized tool for non-destructive quality control, inspection and failure analysis in microelectronics components and materials, which is routinely used for the inspection of plastic encapsulated integrated circuits amongst other systems (see Figure 1).